image description

 • What are the lifestyle changes.
 If you go on a Hemochromatosis forum you may see people saying it does not matter what you eat because you just get a phlebotomy (or venescetion for UK people) to treat it.
 This may be correct advice is you are fully loaded with iron but we believe that in some cases prevention is possible before anyone gets fully loaded.
 So we would suggest all people at risk (ie with the mutations but do not suffer from symptoms) use lifestyle changes early enough that they less likely to get excessive iron in their organs.
 This would involve being a regular blood donor and avoiding fortified foods such as breakfast cereals, avoiding taking vitamin C supplement, drinking milk when eating a steak and avoiding offel based foods such as sausages or black pudding.
 NB clearly all people are different and some will need treatment, if the lifestyle changes are insufficient.
 All people with this condition will need regular medical checkups to ensure iron levels are within the safe limits and some will need to resort to Plebotomies (venesections in the UK).

-• What are differences between CheckIron V1, V2.2, V3 and V3.1.
+• What are differences between CheckIron V1, V2.2, V3, V3.1 and V3.5.
 In CheckIron V1 we looked at just 18 mutations for HH Type 1.
 V2 expands this to 139 mutations and includes the rarer forms of Hemochromatosis Types 1-5.
 In July 2020 in V2.2 we introduced the effect of the difference between men and women too.
 One of our goals is to use DNA to predict when someone will overload iron - this of course is fraught with problems becasue we are ignoring effects of what people eat and other related conditions.
 In V2.x we create an Age at Symptoms estimate currently using only the HH Type 1 data.
 This data is an estimate and inevtiably wrong, but if you provide feedback we hope to improve on it over time and use all the input data we have.
 In April 2021 we released V3 which has 28 inflammatory diseases and 960 mutations.
 We also now allow each disease to compare with the average uploader of data - this can help because some V2 and V3 had a completely new way of displaying the results using graphs and text and in V3 we added loading speed indicators.
 In V3.1 we increased add the gene JAK2 to Polycythemia and added ALS as another inflammatory disease.
+In 3.5 we added support for Nebula Whole Genome data, we added support for Inflammatory Heart Diseases and added Hemolytic Anemia, beta-thalassemia Anaemia and Sideroblastic Anemia to the Anemia section.

 • What do you do with my data?.
 We're very much concerned about your privacy.
 We do not ask you to register and do not know who you are.
 We do store the DNA data you give us and ask the optional questions about symptoms and diagnosis because we are trying to spot patterns between the main mutations causing the disorder and other genes which modify the rate at which you get iron overload.
+We do use the data you give us into Research for Hemochromatosis, but the data will never be shared in full.
+Certain very fully anonymised even from our internal anonymised data small (so small, that there is insufficient information to identify anyone) subsets (to prove a scientific feature) may be shared for the purpose of publishing science papers.
 If you really are concerned about us storing your data, we provide a delete button - please follow the instructions in the first FAQ above.
 If you click this all your data and results are deleted forever.

 • If I have the mutations do I have the disorder?.
 Many people say "No, not necessarily" in answer to this question, but it is more correct to say you have it but you may not suffer the symptoms in normal lifetime.
 The most common mutation causing Iron Overload disorder is the homozygous C282Y mutations (ie having 2xC282Y).
 If you have this pair of gene mutations you will have lower hepcidin production than people without it.
 However, the effect of the lower hepcidin differs between individuals and other genes controlling the absorption and transport of the iron to the organs also have an effect and these modifiers can make a massive difference to how old you are when the iron has built up enough to cause damage.
 Also lifestyle (what you eat and whether you are menstruating and/or a blood donor) also make massive differences.

 • What do you mean by coverage.
 In V2.x we looked at just 139 SNPs and in V3 960 SNPs in the hundreds of thousands of SNPs in the data files and we now look for evidence of a Y-chromosome to determine if the person is male or female- only Ancestry and 23andMe suppliers support this feature and for the other suppliers we assume the person is a man.
 Each supplier has support for different sets of SNPs.
-We will be adding support for Whole Genome Sequencing (WGS) in V4
+We have now added support for Whole Genome Sequencing (WGS) from Nenula in V3.5-theortically coverage is 100% for these but the format we use to read you data does not support that measurement so its not reported in the results.

 image description